milindkrishna/Store-API/README.md

 5. git remote add origin https://github.com/milindkrishna/Store-API.git
 6. git push -u origin master ~> [if we dont created a main branch then always use the master branch to push]

-refresh the browser and code of the repo will come
+#refresh the browser and code of the repo will come

-# to add from local to github those current existing changes using 3 commands
+# To add from local to github those current existing changes using 3 commands

 1. git add .
 2. git status